mtorpey/journey/notes.md

 - Late planner: when handing in 5th destination, may trade one destination card to the bank for a random of the same colour
 - Brit abroad: challenges player in same city to fight.
 Some penalty for loser.
 Miss next turn?
 - Revolutionary: once per game, you may change the faction of the country you are in to that of a neighbouring country
+- True Neutral: once per game, you may change the faction of the country you are in to "non-aligned" (not the Soviet Union)
 - Off-duty pilot: can fly for free once per game
 - Cuckoo: can kick player out of city to neighbouring one
 - Speedboat salesman: can move through flooded cities (but not end turn there)
 - Crow: travels 'as the crow flies'
 - Holiday romance: opposite of backpacker.
 Drags other player around for 2 turns.
-- Rockstar: you may choose (before rolling) to double your roll, but the player to your left then rolls and moves for you afterwards.
+- Rockstar: you may choose (before rolling) to double your roll, but the player to your left then rolls and moves for you afterwards, before their turn.

 ### Event cards
 If you roll a double-6, draw one and resolve it immediately, instead of moving.
 - Lost luggage: have to go back to previous city to pick it up?
+- Swiss imports: this country becomes non-aligned.
+  * If it was already non-aligned choose a neighbouring country to become non-aligned instead.
+- New airport: add an airport to this city, if there is not one there already.
 - Ash cloud: no more flying for the rest of the game
 - Civil unrest: no one can enter this country for the rest of the game
   * Any players with destination cards here must exchange them for random cards of the same colour